Silt water treatment plant feeling effects of Glenwood Canyon mudslides months later

 Silt Public Works Director Trey Fonner said he’s concerned the town’s water treatment system could go through filters more quickly than in the past.

 “The biggest (impact) is on the filters themselves,” he said.
-“There’s just more turbidity in the water. and it takes more to try to get it filtered out.
+“There’s just more turbidity in the water, and it takes more to try to get it filtered out.
 We use a little bit more chemical — coagulant — to settle the particles and the sediment out.

 Silt did not violate any Colorado drinking water standards, it just makes it harder to treat, Fonner said.

 “And then one of the other big issues that we ran into is in the event of this slide and everything, it kicked up the manganese and iron levels in the river,” he said.
-“So a lot of groundwater complaints that any municipality gets is probably tied to magnesium and iron.”
+“So a lot of groundwater complaints that any municipality gets is probably tied to manganese and iron.”

 Fonner said the city is currently working with engineers on what exactly it needs to accomplish with the water treatment center.